Sarry000/3d-Protfolio-Websit/README.md

         ```bash
         npm run genkit:dev
         ```
-        This starts the server that handles the AI functionality.
+        This starts the server that handles the AI functionality (like sending emails).

 You should now have the full application running locally!